 Once they have you hooked and all the small businesses are kicked into touch, what lays in their path?
 Nothing but their real drive for profit at your expense.

 The drive to make you a poorer proletariat (horrible thought isn't it?
 That isn't me I hear you say but do take that bird’s-eye view on your own life) is the drive towards a cashless society.
 Do you remember the days when businesses (because of the expense) used to not take a card payment below £10?
-This was a legitimate expense and still is for businesses.
+This card charge to the business was an extra expense and still is.
 Banks are making billions more by encouraging contactless payments.
-They make it from businesses by charging them for every contactless tap, and they make it from the customer by making them pay more.
+They make it from businesses by charging them for every contactless tap, and they make it from the customer by indirectly making them pay more.
 If businesses are to be mercilessly forced into the card tapping world their prices must go up, so therefore the customer will have to pay more.
 This in a world where already many people are struggling financially.
 It also means that banks reach into your private life and gain a complete picture of how you spend.
 If you are on a wage and you spend all the money through card or internet payments, your whole financial life is exposed and ready for exploitation.
 This valuable information can then be sold onto other money-making sharks ready to exploit you financially.
-You are inadvertently pushed into more lack of control over your life and it is one more move to become a modern-day proletariat.
+You are inadvertently pushed into more lack of control over your life and it is one more move to becoming a modern-day proletariat.

 The worst thing really, is that as usual there are a few humans who have all the money and the power in this world.
 Nowadays it is people like Zuckerberg, Bezos, Gates and the Google crowd.
 They have made all their money at your expense of course, and the similarity I keep coming back to is the mill owners in the north of England in the days of the industrial revolution.
 A handful of people then gained all the power at the expense of the proletariat … the ordinary man in the street.
 Hard working people transporting linen and cotton up and down the canals from port to mill, the poor people working in the mills to weave the materials into clothing … so poor that their families often had to live on the canal boats.